 The grocery store is so much quicker than a Farmers Market trip, right?
 Well, maybe, but during the weekend, when I am not in as much of a rush, I look to share experiences with my family, instead of chores!

-The Farmer’s Market can be such a great learning experience for the kids too.
-We like to discuss where the items were grown and we talk to the farmers about their produce.
-We take our time, trying samples, and learning all that we can!
+The Farmers Market can be a great learning experience for kids.
+We like to discuss where the items were grown, and we talk to the farmers about their produce.
+My family and I take our time, trying samples, and learning all that we can!
 The Farmers Market turns routine grocery shopping into an educational even that our family can share.

 One particular visit, we gave the kids cash from some “chores” they had done and allowed them the chance to explore.
 Those kids took it all in, looking at all the vibrant colors, to find exactly what they wanted to purchase.
 One choose a bright yellow marigold to put on our front porch and the other chose the biggest cookie he could get his hands on.

-• Find one red fruit that you haven’t had before.
-What is it?
+- Find one red fruit that you haven’t had before.

-• Find one green veggie that you haven’t had before.
-What is is?
+- Find one green veggie that you haven’t had before.

-• Taste an organic strawberry and a conventionally-grown (non-organic) one.
-Which one tastes better to you?
+- Taste an organic strawberry, and a conventionally-grown (non-organic) one.
+Which one tastes better?

 This would be my answer to the last question:

 Anyone up for some Frog Jam?

 There are so many great Farmer’s Markets across the US.
 This site has a great tool for finding ones in your local area.